'Titane' wins top Cannes honor, 2nd ever for female director

+The slate, assembled as a way to help stir movies after a year where movies shrank to smaller screens and red carpets grew cobwebs, was widely considered to be strong, and featured many leading international filmmakers.
+The awards were spread out widely.

+The Grand Prix award was a joint honor split between Asghar Farhadi's Iranian drama “A Hero” and Finnish director Juho Kuosmanen’s “Apartment No. 6.”

-Best director was awarded to Leos Carax for “Annette,” the fantastical musical that opened the festival.
-The award was accepted by the musical duo Sparks, who wrote the script and music for the film.
+Best director was awarded to Leos Carax for “Annette,” the fantastical musical starring Adam Driver and Marion Cotillard that opened the festival.
+The award was accepted by the musical duo Sparks, Ron and Russell Mael, who wrote the script and music for the film.

-Nadav Lapid’s “Ahed’s Knee” won the jury prize, while Caleb Landry Jones took home the best actor prize.
+Nadav Lapid’s “Ahed’s Knee,” an impassioned drama about creative freedom in modern Isreal, won the jury prize.
+Caleb Landry Jones took home the best actor prize for his performance as an Australian mass killer in the fact-based “Nitram" by Justin Kurzel.
 Renate Reinsve won best actress for Joachim Trier’s “The Worst Person in the World.”

 The Croatian coming-of-age drama “Murina,” by Antoneta Alamat Kusijanović, took the Camera d’Or award, a non-jury prize, for best first feature.
 Kusijanović was absent from the ceremony after giving birth a day earlier.

-Among the best-received films at the festival were: Ducournau's wild, high-octane and violent serial killer film "Titane"; Asghar Farhadi's portrait of honor and social media "A Hero"; Chadian filmmaker Mahamat-Saleh Haroun's abortion drama "Lingui"; Thai director Apichatpong Weerasethakul's meditative, Tilda Swinton-led "Memoria"; Sean Baker's "The Florida Project" follow-up, "Red Rocket"; Japan's Ryusuke Hamaguchi's Haruki Murakami adaptation, "Drive My Car"; and Russian director Kirill Serebennikov's influenza tale "Petrov's Flu."

-In 2019, the Palme went to Bong Joon Ho's "Parasite," which later took best picture at the Academy Awards, too.
-Only one female filmmaker has ever won Cannes top award (Jane Campion for "The Piano"), so a win for Ducournau or Mia Hansen-Løve ("Berman Island") would be history making.
-If Haroun were victorious, it would be the second time a film from Africa won.

 Lee was the first Black jury president at Cannes.
-His fellow jury members are: Maggie Gyllenhaal, Mélanie Laurent, Song Kang-ho, Tahar Rahim, Mati Diop, Jessica Hausner, Kleber Mendonça Filho and Mylène Farmer.
+His fellow jury members were: Gyllenhaal, Mélanie Laurent, Song Kang-ho, Tahar Rahim, Mati Diop, Jessica Hausner, Kleber Mendonça Filho and Mylène Farmer.

-Before the ceremony, Lee and the jury posed for photographers holding hands on the red carpet.

 ___ Follow AP Film Writer Jake Coyle on Twitter at: http://twitter.com/jakecoyleAP